Avondale

 1991

-Redevelopment of Inner Circle site.
+of Inner Circle site.

 Avondale Oral History tape collection compiled and given to Auckland City Libraries.